 In the north aisle is a very nice painted monument to Lady Cecill Hobbee (d.
 1618), showing her kneeling in front of a prayer desk.
-By the step yup to the chancel is a grave stone to Hufgh le Blount (d.
+By the step up to the chancel is a gravestone to Hugh le Blount (d.
 1305).
 Blount gave his name to the village of Kingston Blount.

 The very nicely carved pulpit is Jacobean, while the font is 13th century and carved from Purbeck marble.
 The south doorway is 13th century as well, while inside the porch is a holy water stoup of the same age.
 The porch itself is 14th century, so the stoup would have been outside the original door, exposed to the elements.